amethyst/amethyst/book/src/prefab.md

 ```

 First, we specify a `SystemData` type, this is the data required from `World` in order to load and
 instantiate this `PrefabData`.
-Here we want to write to both `Transform` and `GlobalTransform`,
+Here we only need to write to `Transform`.
-because `Transform` won't work without a companion `GlobalTransform`.

 Second, we specify what result the `add_to_entity` function returns.
 In our case this is unit `()`, for
 other implementations it could return a `Handle` etc. For an example of this, look at the `TexturePrefab`
 in the renderer crate.

-Next we defined the `add_to_entity` function, which is used to actually instantiate data.
+Next, we define the `add_to_entity` function, which is used to actually instantiate data.
 In our case here,
-we insert a default `GlobalTransform` and the local `Transform` data on the referenced `Entity`.
-In this
+we insert the local `Transform` data on the referenced `Entity`.
+In this scenario we aren't using the third
-scenario we aren't using the third parameter to the function.
-This parameter contains a list of all `Entity`s
+parameter to the function.
+This parameter contains a list of all entities affected by the `Prefab`, the first
-affected by the `Prefab`, the first entry in the list will be the main `Entity`, and the rest will be the
+entry in the list will be the main `Entity`, and the rest will be the entities that were created for all the
-`Entity`s that were created for all the entries in the data list inside the `Prefab`.
+entries in the data list inside the `Prefab`.

 Last of all, we can see that this does not implement `load_sub_assets`, which is because there
 are no secondary assets to load from `Source` here.